Advice for businesses after the move to Step 4 of the government's roadmap

 - Making sure you can contact your customers easily throughout their stay.

 From 16 August, anyone in England who has had both COVID-19 vaccinations will no longer be asked to self-isolate if a close contact tests positive for COVID-19.
-Anyone in this position will continue to be advised to take a PCR test, and anyone who then gets a positive result or develops symptoms will be required to self-isolate.
+Anyone in this position will be advised to take a PCR test, and anyone who then gets a positive result or develops symptoms will be required to self-isolate.
 However, this also means that anyone who has not received both vaccinations will still be required, by law, to self-isolate in the event they are contacted by NHS Test and Trace.

 Things you may wish to consider when writing a coronavirus policy for your business